ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 We will also expose a endpoint listing the groups currently in use, and for each group the associated configuration, if any.
 This will query the **configured mailbox listener aggregate**.

-We will introduce a health-check to actually ensure that RabbitMQ resources matches the configured listeners, and propose a WebAdmin to add/remove bindings/queue in a similar fashion of what had been proposed in [26.
+We will introduce a health check to actually ensure that RabbitMQ resources matches the configured listeners, and propose a WebAdmin to add/remove bindings/queue in a similar fashion of what had been proposed in [26.
 Removing a configured additional MailboxListener](0026-removing-configured-additional-mailboxListeners.md).